Married Women's Property Act 1870: Shortcomings

-Legacy
+Subsequent developments

 The act's full significance was that, for the first time in British history, it allowed newly married women to forever legally keep their own earnings and inherit property.
 It also put a legal duty on married women to maintain their children alongside their husband's.
 Women who married before the act still ceded ownership over their property.
 They also did not have authority over any children that they bore during the marriage, which "deprived her of all authority over her children and of any contractual capacity during his [her husband's] life".
 When this Act was passed it was in a time when women had very few rights.
 Women were not allowed to vote in parliamentary elections; It could be argued that the act paved the way towards women's right to vote, since it extended female property rights.
 It sidelined one of the reasons women were denied the right: "Coverture was also used as a reason to deny women the vote and public office because of the assumption that a married woman would be represented by her husband.
 The end of coverture certainly ranks along with suffrage as the sine qua non [inception] of public recognition of women's autonomy and personhood".
 Women before were not seen as individuals who could have their own vote let alone be elected; their husbands by tradition would take control of such matters.
-The Act helped lay the groundwork for a superseding, enhanced-rights version, the Married Women's Property Act 1882 and for the 1918 Representation of the People Act that granted many women over the age of thirty the right to vote in the United Kingdom.
+The act helped lay the groundwork for a superseding, enhanced-rights version, the Married Women's Property Act 1882 (45 & 46 Vict. c.
+75) and for the Representation of the People Act 1918 (7 & 8 Geo.
+5. c.
+64) that granted many women over the age of thirty the right to vote in the United Kingdom.